We’ve been digging golden milk for a while now, so it was due time to share my go-to recipe.

 - 1 whole cinnamon stick (or 1/4 tsp ground cinnamon)

 - 1 Tbsp coconut oil (optional for richness // see notes for oil-free)

 - 1 pinch ground black pepper

 - Sweetener of choice (i.e. maple syrup, coconut sugar, or stevia to taste)

-To a small saucepan, add coconut milk, almond milk, ground turmeric, ground ginger, cinnamon stick, coconut oil, black pepper, and sweetener of choice (I usually add 1 Tbsp (15 ml) maple syrup // amount as original recipe is written // adjust if altering batch size).
+- To a small saucepan, add coconut milk, almond milk, turmeric, ginger, cinnamon, coconut oil (optional), black pepper, and sweetener of choice (I usually add 1 Tbsp (15 ml) maple syrup // adjust amount if altering number of servings).

 *Nutrition information is a rough estimate calculated with fortified almond milk and without sweetener or coconut oil.